 That Dorothy actually had the means of returning home all the time, had she but known it, is explicitly stated in the film.
 What isn’t so obvious is that her three friends also each possess what they are looking for.

 The Scarecrow, who believes himself to be brainless, is in fact the cleverest of the companions, and is the default problem-solver in both the film and the book.
 The Lion proves capable of truly valiant deeds, though he believes himself a coward (apparently because he thinks of courage as feelings of fearlessness, rather than the ability to do what is necessary whether one feels afraid or not).
 As for the Tin Man, so far from being heartless, he may be the most sensitive character in the history of film.

 The journey of the three companions thus turns out to be another case in point of the wholesome humanism of The Little Engine that Could: Believe in yourself, and make the most of your gifts and resources, rather than sitting around wishing "if I only had" this or that (better looks, lucky breaks, more money, etc.).

 At the same time, this humanistic moral isn’t taken to an individualist or materialist extreme.
-The Scarecrow and the Tin Man could never have freed themselves without Dorothy’s intervention, which was in turn contigent on the cyclone — an act of God, as it were.
-This same act of God also providentally dropped the house foursquare on the Wicked Witch of the East, not only freeing the Munchkins, but also providing Dorothy with the magical slippers.
+The Scarecrow and the Tin Man could never have freed themselves without Dorothy’s intervention, which was in turn contingent on the cyclone — an act of God, as it were.
+This same act of God also providentially dropped the house foursquare on the Wicked Witch of the East, not only freeing the Munchkins, but also providing Dorothy with the magical slippers.
 And the slippers themselves aren’t something Dorothy possesses in her own right, but are a kind of supernatural gift, almost a sort of grace.

 Strong female characters